-In 2020, Sourdock Creek, Upper and Lower Competition Creek, Noa Creek, and Moil Creek were not sampled.
-Periphyton and fish presence and use data were collected at the remaining sites.
-Aquatic invertebrates were only collected at Sled and Volcano creeks.
 Measurements of periphyton standing crop, aquatic invertebrates, and fish distribution vary among the sample sites.
-In 2020, periphyton as measured by chlorophyll-a was highest in Sled and East Fork Ikalukrok creeks ($\geq 0.95 \text{ mg/m}^2$), and was very low at all other sample sites.
-Fish catch per unit effort (CPUE) was highest at Grayling Junior Creek.
+In 2021, periphyton as measured by chlorophyll-a was highest in Sled Creek (4.04 mg/m2) and was very low (<1.00 mg/m2) at all other sample sites.
+Fish catch per unit effort (CPUE, number of fish caught/24 hrs) during the early August sampling event was highest at Grayling Junior Creek 2, the most upstream Grayling Junior sample site.
+CPUE during the late August sampling event was highest at Volcano Creek.